pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [Schaum's Outline of Feedback and Control Systems](https://amzn.to/40pH3tf)
 - [Schaum's Outline of Partial Differential Equations](https://amzn.to/3nc264f) 02/09
 - [Schaum's Outline of Advanced Calculus](https://amzn.to/42w1whN) 02/09

+## Cryptanalysis

+- [Cryptanalysis: A Study of Ciphers and Their Solution](https://amzn.to/4532XVC) traditional methods for enciphering and deciphering cryptograms.
+- [Algebraic Cryptanalysis](https://amzn.to/3OyJxm8)  This book truely delivers and "bridges the gap between a course in cryptography, and being able to read the cryptanalytic literature."
+- [Translucent Databases: Confusion, Misdirection, Randomness, Sharing, Authentication And Steganography To Defend Privacy](https://amzn.to/44IUZ4b) an interesting approach to build databases that protect the user's information.
+- [Codes, Ciphers, Steganography & Secret Messages](https://amzn.to/3DtuT9p) a complete introduction to codes, ciphers and secret messages with many examples of each..
+- [Lattice Theory: Foundation](https://amzn.to/44F2skP) provides a solid foundation on distributivity, congruences, constructions, modularity and semimodularity, varieties, and free products.
+- [Understanding Cryptography: A Textbook for Students and Practitioners](https://amzn.to/3OxeI18) this is a great book for undergraduate students or practitioners on the fundamentals of stream ciphers, the Data Encryption Standard (DES) and 3DES, the Advanced Encryption Standard (AES), block ciphers, the RSA cryptosystem, public-key cryptosystems based on the discrete logarithm problem, elliptic-curve cryptography (ECC), digital signatures, hash functions, Message Authentication Codes (MACs), and methods for key establishment, including certificates and public-key infrastructure (PKI).
+-[Sphere Packings, Lattices and Groups](https://amzn.to/3QhEeZl) translated from German, this is a deeply theoretical book on things like the most efficient way to pack a large number of equal spheres in n-dimensional Euclidean space.
+It also gives applications to number theory, coding theory, group theory, analogue-to-digital conversion and data compression, n-dimensional crystallography, dual theory and superstring theory.
+- [Applied Cryptanalysis: Breaking Ciphers in the Real World](https://amzn.to/3OhxY1k) each chapter is written to be self-contained, so a practitioner interested in RSA timing attacks can read that one chapter and gain the needed information.
+I am presently writing a book in machine learning with a very similar approach to the chapters that I am writing.
+- [Steganography Techniques for Digital Images](https://amzn.to/3rP9aWU) Steg' is not new, but this book provides a new and efficient Steganographic system, called Characteristic Region-Based Image Steganography (CR-BIS) that combines both the robustness of the Speeded-Up Robust Features technique (SURF) and Discrete Wavelet Transform (DWT).
+- [History of Cryptography and Cryptanalysis: Codes, Ciphers, and Their Algorithms](https://amzn.to/44KLKR4)  I really like history books on technical topics, e.g., [A History of Mathematical Notations](https://amzn.to/4042Dn7).
+This book covers the  monoalphabetic cipher of antiquity, to cipher machines used throughout World War I and II, to modern criminal cyber-attacks and cyber-warfare.

 ## Machine Learning & Deep Learning